zsofinnemeth/zerda-exam-html-css/README.md

 ### Explain the difference between `display: block` and `display: inline` in CSS!
 What is `display: inline-block`?
 #### Your answer: [2p]

+When we display an element as inline, it does not occupy the full available width.
+The block element covers all the available space (eg. when it's within the body, then this is the complete width of the body).
+If an element is displayed as inline block, then it is displayed inline but could have weight and width properties as well.

 ### What is the difference between a `<section>` and an `<article>` element?
 Name one good example of using an `<article>`.
 #### Your answer: [2p]

+The article tag is typically used for (main) text parts of the page It contains independent, self-reliant pieces of text.
+The section tag is more similar to the div tag in use, it separates the various parts of the document thematically (like header, footer, chapter etc.).
+The contents under sections are more or less related to each other, while two or more articles not necessarily do so.
+Typically, the article tag could be above the section tag but not vice versa.